OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 2. Clone the *Excel-Custom-Functions* repo and follow the instructions in *README.md* to start the add-in in Excel.
 3. Type `=CONTOSO.ADD42(1,2)` into any cell, and press **Enter** to run the custom function.

-See the Known Issues section at the end of this article, which includes current limitations of custom functions which will be updated over time.
+See the Known Issues section at the end of this article, which includes current limitations of custom functions and will be updated over time.

 ## Learn the basics